 - Then click on the “Backup” tab.
 The program will start backing up the files.

 Otherwise, you can browse and select the Samsung device backup file manually by clicking on the “Select your backup data” icon.
 You will see different types of data you backed up before.
 Select what data you want to restore and click on the “OK” and the “Restore now” buttons.
-It will begin the restoration process
+It will begin the restoration process.

 More interesting resources for you:

-- How To Install Google Analytics On WordPress In 10 Minutes
+- How to Install Google Analytics on WordPress in 10 Minutes

-- 5 Reasons – Why Tablets are Better Than Smartphones
+- 5 Reasons – Why Tablets are Better than Smartphones

 - 9 Best Rated Craigslist Apps for Android and iOS

-- Best Free Fastest Web Browsers For PC
+- Best Free Fastest Web Browsers for PC

-- Best Social Media Security Apps To Protection From Hackers
+- Best Social Media Security Apps to Protection From Hackers

 4. Backup and Restore Android Phones or Tablets With Mobikin App

-This is the fastest solution to back up and restore.
+It is the fastest solution to back up and restore.
 Android phones or tablets are using Android backup and restore software from MobiKin, which can back up and restore all the files with a single click to complete the task in a short time, even if there are too many files on your Android device.

 Steps to backup and restore android data with MobiKin